-The Naval War College conducts operational level-of-war (OLW) activities to support the ability of the Navy's Joint and Combined Force Maritime Component Commanders and Navy Component Commanders to function effectively as operational commanders.
-This effort shall include supporting the needs of Joint Force Commanders, Navy Component Commanders, and the Navy's numbered fleet commanders for operational planning, analysis, assessment, and war gaming to respond to emerging operational requirements.
-The desired effect is to improve the capability of Navy commanders to lead maritime, joint and combined forces, and their staffs to plan, execute, and assess force employment options in order to effectively function as an operational level maritime staff.
+The Naval War College conducts operational level-of-war activities to support the ability of the Navy's Joint and Combined Force Maritime Component Commanders and Navy Component Commanders to function effectively in an era of technological change and peer competition as operational commanders.
+This effort includes support for joint force commanders, Navy component commanders, Navy numbered fleet commanders and type commanders as they engage in planning, analysis, assessment and wargaming to anticipate and address emerging and current warfighting requirements.
+The desired effect is to improve the capability of Navy commanders to lead maritime joint and combined forces along with their staff members to plan, execute and assess force employment options to function effectively as an operational level maritime staff and maritime operations center.